 Dissolving a marriage can be a complicated process, as it also requires the dissolution of a number of other legal benefits and/or agreements that go along with marriage.
 For instance, a court will only finalize a divorce once the parties have grappled with a host of related issues, including how marital assets and debts will be divided and whether one party will be required to pay maintenance to the other.
 In many cases, couples are able to reach an agreement on these issues in an out-of-court setting.
 These are known as uncontested divorces and tend to be resolved much more quickly and easily than their counterparts, which are known as contested or litigated divorces.

 Whether you and your spouse are attempting to come to a settlement agreement outside of a courtroom, or are litigating important divorce-related issues in court, you might wonder, “Should I speak with an experienced divorce lawyer near me?”
 The answer is yes — your lawyer can ensure that your interests are protected throughout the divorce process.
-Contact The Suburban Law Group, LLC, to learn more about the steps we can take to help protect your interests.
+Contact SLG Family Law to learn more about the steps we can take to help protect your interests.

 There are two basic types of divorce in Illinois, which are known as contested and uncontested divorce.
 The former involves situations where couples cannot agree on one or more of the following issues: